aarhusstadsarkiv/stadsarkiv-client/README.md

 ## Modifying the required module

-You may override the default settings by overriding the following files and dirs:
+You may override the default module using the following files and dirs:

     .env
     settings.py